 There must be an easier way – a nascent idea was born.

-A few years later, whilst cycling in New Zealand they discovered SUP, and fell in love with the ease and accessibility of the sport, the new perspective it gave them, and the sheer joy and simplicity of paddling standing up.
+They first discovered SUP in 2010 whilst travelling in New Zealand, falling in love with the ease and accessibility of the sport, the new perspective it gave them, and the sheer joy and simplicity of paddling standing up.
 They came home and excitedly wrote SUP Bristol’s first business plan on A1 paper in felt tip pen.

 They went to meet with Red Paddle Co, then still a small business themselves.
-It turned out they shared a frustration with the various challenges of getting people on the water and their excitement that SUP was going to be the answer to many of them.
+It turned out they shared a frustration with the many challenges of getting people on the water, and the excitement that SUP was the future…

 Kate picks up the story: